 “Sound Zones” is one of the more interesting features in the app.
 Equipped with a map you can customize locations you frequent, like your home, or workplace and save preferred ANC and EQ settings.
 Once you enter the radius—as set by you on the location map—your settings will automatically change to the saved setting for that Sound Zone.
 You also set what happens when you leave a zone.
 Either the settings stay as is until you enter another Sound Zone with different ANC and EQ, or they automatically switch to your saved preferences when you leave a determined zone.

 You get notifications when you enter a new Sound Zone so you shouldn’t be surprised when the settings change either.
-In order to access these settings you have to create an account (or sign in, if you have an account with Sennheiser already), and consent to more data collection, specifically location-related data.
-It’s a genuinely novel use of location tracking, and it works well.
+To access these settings you have to create an account (or sign in, if you have an account with Sennheiser already), and consent to more data collection, specifically location-related data.
+It’s a novel use of location tracking and works well.

-What Bluetooth codecs does the Sennheiser MOMENTUM True Wireless 3 support?
+How does the Sennheiser MOMENTUM True Wireless 3 connect?

 Sennheiser kits out the MOMENTUM True Wireless 3 with a suite of codecs: aptX Adaptive, aptX, AAC, and SBC.
-In the Smart Control app under “Settings,” you’ll see which codec your device is using.
-Our tests were all done with aptX, which yields the highest potential quality audio the MTW3 can offer. aptX Adaptive is a nice option for folks using Android devices that watch a lot of videos or deal with patchy internet connections.
-This is because while aptX has the higher potential data transfer and generally low latency that’s good for video, aptX Adaptive adjusts audio quality to prioritize low latency and maintain a strong Bluetooth connection.
+In the Smart Control app under “Settings,” you’ll see which codec your device uses.
+Our tests were all done with aptX, which yields the highest potential quality audio the MTW3 can offer. aptX Adaptive is a nice option for folks using Android devices that watch many videos or deal with patchy internet connections.
+This is because while aptX has the higher potential data transfer and generally low latency that’s good for video, aptX Adaptive adjusts the audio quality to prioritize low latency and maintain a strong Bluetooth connection.
 Without altering any settings, the earbuds default to aptX with my Samsung phone.

 If you’re part of the Apple ecosystem, the aptX inclusion is a moot point, as you’ll only be using the AAC codec.
 However, if like a lot of people you have a Windows machine and an iPhone, you may still benefit from aptX if your PC is capable.